 It’s important to note that not all graduate certificates or graduate diplomas have exact equivalent master’s degrees.
 Check the information for your specific course or with the faculty if you’re unsure.

 Not sure which master's degree is for you?
 Almost one third of our graduate certificate and graduate diploma students for 2014-2016 upgraded to a higher degree - regardless of faculty or starting course.
-If you're looking for more direction, our course advisers will be available at our upcoming Postgraduate Information Evening in the CBD to provide advice on which course would be the most suitable.
+If you're looking for more direction, our course advisers will be available at postgraduate events throughout the year to provide advice on which course would be the most suitable.

 Last updated: 21 June 2019